 I taught you as much as I knew about the subject; which is what my mother taught me years before.
 Let's see now… hotter water is better, not enough detergent is better than using more than you need, soft plastics (like Tupperware) tend to attract grease so do them first, next the glasses and cups, then silverware (because these things come into direct contact with our mouths), then plates and bowls, finally the pots and pans.
 There were some vague scientific-sounding explanations about germs and suchlike.

 Well, considering that my mother received her Home Economics training in the late 1940s that all sounds about right.
-She probably got something like this or this in her classes.
-Here is a more up-to-date (and less detailed) explanation.
+She probably got something like "Mrs. Frederick Teaches Women How to Was the Dishes" or "Poetry in Cookery -- HOW TO WASH DISHES" in her classes.
+"The Right Way to Wash Dishes by Hand" is a more up-to-date (and less detailed) explanation.

 By the time our Nostalgia Tour reached this supermarket we were ready for some refreshment.
 We found the honey tangerines and purchased a big bag of them.
 As the tour continued we each munched more of them than we should have.
 I remember some of the crew members later complaining that their stomachs hurt and they needed to visit a "comfort station".